-Dwight, a Republican, was the representative for New York's 30th congressional district from 1907 to 1913.
+Dwight was the representative for New York’s 30th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1902 to Mar 1913, Dwight missed 306 of 1,110 roll call votes, which is 27.6%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.